tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 Simply put, a partion on a disk is a part of the HDD that is separated.
 Partitions allow you to install multiple operating systems on the same HDD.
 In our case, this will be the way that we install Linux on a Mac.
-The reason why this is the recommended way of installing it, is because Mac sometimes do firmware updates and some of these firmware updates are crucial to the hardware on a low level.
+The reason why this is the recommended way of installing it, is because Mac sometimes does firmware updates and some of these firmware updates are crucial to the hardware on a low level.
+You do not want to miss those.
+If this was not the case we would be in a position to install Linux only on the Mac.
+But at this point in time I consider it too risky.
-The other reason why we are going to partition the disk first is that if somehow we make a mistake, we can always put our blindfold back on and revert back to our sad OS X ways.
+The other reason why we are going to partition the disk first is that if somehow we make a mistake, we can always put our blindfold back on and revert back to our OS X ways.
 This is not a problem though.
 We can configure it in a way so that we only boot OS X every once in a while for an update and the rest of the time when your computer turns on it will boot into Manjaro.

 To partition a disk on Mac see this short vid on YT: https://www.youtube.com/watch?v=n2xNDUqjbhU